sohaibmaan048/Task-2-ML-AI-internship/README.md

 # 📈 Stock Price Prediction (Short-Term)

-Predicting next day closing prices using Machine Learning models.
+Predicting the next day's closing price using Machine Learning models with historical stock market data.

 ---

-## 📌 Overview
+## 📌 Project Overview

-This project focuses on predicting the **next day's closing stock price** using historical data.
-The dataset is fetched using the `yfinance` API, and models are trained using regression techniques.
+This project uses historical stock data fetched from Yahoo Finance to predict the next day's closing price.
+The goal is to compare different regression models and analyze their performance.

 ---

 ## 🎯 Objective

-- Use historical stock data
-- Predict next day's closing price
+- Predict next day's closing price of a stock
+- Use Open, High, Low, Volume as input features
+- Train and compare Linear Regression and Random Forest models
-- Compare model performance
+- Evaluate performance using error metrics and R² score

 ---

 ## 🧰 Technologies Used

 - Python
 - Pandas